-– what do you want your programme to achieve?
+What do you want your programme to achieve?
 Are you supporting a specific recruitment marketing campaign?
-If so, then you may be able to create fairly concrete KPIs around application metrics.
+You may be able to create fairly concrete KPIs around application metrics.
 Or is this more about raising the profile of your company as an employer of choice?
 Perhaps you want to position a particular business unit as a thought leader.
 Or ask your advocates to share some of the cultural aspects about working at your company.

-– develop a business plan to share with your leadership.
-We can help you with case studies.
+Develop a business plan to share with your leadership that includes plenty of case studies.

-– if you’ve identified a business area in which to trial the programme then this isn’t quite so daunting!
-Start by looking at your own social platforms to see which colleagues are most active, either professionally (on LinkedIn and Twitter, for example) or personally (Facebook).
+This isn’t so daunting if you’ve identified a business area in which to trial the programme.
+So start by looking at your own social platforms to see which colleagues are most active, either professionally (on LinkedIn and Twitter, for example) or personally (Facebook).
 Ask leadership if they know of any employee bloggers; and suggest they become advocates themselves.

-– we can help you to craft the right comms and messages to introduce potential advocates to the programme, answering the all-important ‘What’s in it for me?’ question.
+Take time to craft the right messages to introduce potential advocates to the programme to answer the all-important ‘What’s in it for me?’ question.

-– you’ll need to think about a briefing guide or training sessions for your advocates.
+Think about a briefing guide or training sessions for your advocates.
 Discussion groups/workshops are a good way to get started – this helps to encourage a sense of community from the outset.
-It also helps to emphasise the collective responsibility for success – this is not a top-down, prescriptive mandate.
+Emphasise the collective responsibility for success – this is not a top-down, prescriptive mandate.
 It’s something everyone can run at their own pace.

-– encourage employee advocates themselves to create and share content with the group.
-You could send weekly reminders and incentivize people to contribute.
+Encourage employee advocates themselves to create and share content with the group.
+You could send weekly reminders and incentivise people to contribute.

-– go back to your original goals and review success against those.
-We can help to create a dashboard to measure social engagement metrics – the likes, comments, shares etc. It’s not just about the quantity of content shared, but also about the quality of engagement that content receives.
+Go back to your original goals and review success against those.
+We can help to create a dashboard to measure social engagement metrics – the likes, comments, shares etc. The quality of engagement the content receives is just as the quantity of content shared.